tesonet/android-party/README.md

 # Task for a Great Android developer

-If you found this task it means we are looking for you!
+If you found this task, it means we are looking for you!

-> Note: To clone this repository you will need [GIT-LFS](https://git-lfs.github.com/)
+> Note: To clone this repository, you will need [GIT-LFS](https://git-lfs.github.com/)

 ## Few simple steps